Washington Metro: Signaling and operation

-During normal passenger operation on revenue tracks, trains are designed to be controlled by an integrated Automatic Train Operation (ATO) and Automatic Train Control (ATC) system that accelerates and brakes trains automatically without operator intervention.
-All trains are still staffed with train operators who open and close the doors, make station announcements, and supervise their trains.
-The system was designed so that an operator could manually operate a train when necessary.
+During normal passenger operation on revenue tracks, trains are designed to be controlled by an integrated automatic train operation (ATO) and automatic train control (ATC) system that accelerates and brakes trains automatically without operator intervention.
+All trains are still staffed with train operators who make station announcements (on 3000 and 6000 series trains), supervise their trains, and manually operate the train when necessary.

-Since June 2009, when two Red Line trains collided and killed nine people due in part to malfunctions in the ATC system, all Metro trains have been manually operated.
-The current state of manual operation has led to heavily degraded service, with new manual requirements such as absolute blocks, speed restrictions, and end-of-platform stopping leading to increased headways between trains, increased dwell time, and worse on-time performance.
+In 2009, two Red Line trains collided and killed nine people due in part to malfunctions in the ATC system.
+After the collision, all Metro trains were then required to be manually operated.
+Systemwide manual operations led to heavily degraded service due to requirements such as absolute blocks, speed restrictions, and end-of-platform stopping leading to increased headways between trains, increased dwell time, and worse on-time performance.
 Metro originally planned to have all trains be automated again by 2017, but those plans were shelved in early 2017 in order to focus on more pressing safety and infrastructure issues.
-In March 2023, Metro announced plans to re-automate the system by December of that year.
+In March 2023, Metro announced plans to re-automate the system by December of that year, but announced in September that these plans would be delayed until 2024.
+ATO resumed on the Red Line on December 15, 2024, the Green and Yellow lines on May 23, 2025, and on the Blue, Orange, and Silver lines on June 15, 2025.
+In addition to the return to ATO, Metro also returned to max allowable speeds (MAS), allowing trains to run up to 75 MPH in some sections, decreasing travel times and allowing Metro to run normal service with fewer trains.

-The train doors were originally designed to be opened and closed automatically and the doors would re-open if an object blocked them, much as elevator doors do.
-Almost immediately after the system opened in 1976 Metro realized these features were not conducive to safe or efficient operation and they were disabled.
-Metro began testing reinstating automatic train door opening in March 2019, citing delays and potential human error.
-If a door tries to close and it meets an obstruction, the operator must re-open the door.
+The train doors were originally designed to be opened automatically in a process Metro calls "auto doors."
+The doors would re-open if an object blocked them, much as elevator doors do.
+Doors still have to be closed manually by the train operator.
+Almost immediately after the system opened in 1976 Metro decided that these features were not conducive to safe or efficient operation and they were disabled.
+In March of 2019 however, Metro began testing auto doors again, citing delays and human error such as one incident in which a train operator mistakenly opened the doors on the wrong side of the train.
+In October 2023, auto doors were restored to a limited number of trains on the Red Line.
+WMATA found that the return of auto doors resulted in a reduction in the wait time before doors open, improving customer experience and station dwell times.
+Auto doors were tested on the Blue, Orange, and Silver lines in June 2024, and returned to all six lines on July 8, 2024.

 Hours and headways

-Metrorail begins service at 5 am Monday through Friday, 7 am on Saturdays and Sundays; it ends service at Midnight Monday through Thursday, 1:00 am Friday and Saturday, and Midnight on Sundays, although the last trains leave the end stations inbound about half an hour before these times.
-Pre-pandemic, trains ran more frequently during rush hours on all lines, with scheduled peak hour headways of 4 minutes on the Red Line and 8 minutes on all other lines.
-Headways were much longer during midday and evening on weekdays and all day weekends.
-The midday six-minute headways were based on a combination of two Metrorail lines (Orange/Blue and Yellow/Green) as each route could run every 12 minutes; in the case of the Red Line, every other train bound for Glenmont terminated at Silver Spring instead.
-Night and weekend service varied between 8 and 20 minutes, with trains generally scheduled only every 15 to 20 minutes.